pBadea/MyProjects/README.md

 # MyProjects
-These are some of my personal projects
+These are some of my projects

 Fell free to check any of them out